Hook Story Offer - Formula

 Import a 3-step funnel

-2. Here, we will remove the landing page and only use the checkout step & thank you step.
+2. Here, you will remove the landing page and only use the checkout step & thank you step.

 Remove landing and keep 2 steps